willymcallister/willymcallister.github.io/_articles/voltage-divider.md

 ----

-## What is a voltage divider?

 A voltage divider looks like this,

 ![Voltage divider]({{ site.baseurl }}{% link i/voltage_divider1.svg %}){: .centered :}

 It is a simple circuit with two resistors in series.
 One voltage is connected to the top and bottom, and another voltage is measured across one of the resistors.
 We think of the voltage across the top and bottom as the input voltage, while the voltage across the single resistor is the output.

-The little circles indicate the *ports* of the voltage divider, and they are connected to something we can't see right now.
+The little circles indicate the *ports* of the voltage divider, and they are connected to something not shown off to the right.

 ## The voltage divider equation